 There is no appeal from a decision of a Court of Disputed Returns.

 4.83.
-Certain defects do not affect an election
+Validity of election

 An election is not invalid because of —

-(a) a failure to do something in connection with the election within the time, or for the period or before the date allowed or required under this Act, so long as the failure does not affect the result of the election;
+(a) a failure to do something in connection with the election within the time, or for the period or before the date allowed or required under this Act, so long as the failure does not affect the result of the election; or

 (b) an irregularity or defect in the appointment or authorisation of an electoral officer; or